EPA issues final rule limiting state and tribal authority to protect their streams

 On June 1, 2020, the U.S. Environmental Protection Agency (EPA) announced a final rule revising regulations related to Section 401 of the Clean Water Act, a tool used by states and tribes to protect state and tribal resources from impacts of federally permitted development.
-The rule will go into effect in 60 days after it is formally published in the federal register.
-(Final publication is still pending).

 What it means for coldwater fisheries:

 The Clean Water Act is vital to TU’s work to protect, conserve and restore streams, and important to anglers across the nation.
 CWA Section 401 grants states and tribes the right to review and certify projects that will impact water quality through discharge of pollutants.
 This includes both small projects and also large interstate energy and infrastructure projects.
 Unless the state issues or waives a 401 permit, a federal agency may not issue a permit for the proposed activity.

 The new rule announced today would curb this authority by limiting the timeline for review as well as narrowing the scope of the issues that states can review or include as conditions on a permit.

 Ensuring a strong 401 certification process is essential to TU’s mission as this is among the most critical tools for ensuring that proposed projects are designed and implemented in a manner that protects coldwater resources that TU cares about.